Chapter 25:

 ‘He’s joking,’ Youchan followed.
 ‘Don’t mind.
 Don’t mind.’

-And somewhere high above the courtyard, where the torii’s enchantment hummed and Maria’s sigils glowed faintly in the later afternoon light, Tuesday at Misfit Academy for Yokai came to a close.
-No less chaotic than usual, but just a little more disciplined.
+Somewhere high above the courtyard, where the torii’s enchantment hummed and Maria’s sigils glowed faintly in the later afternoon light, another school day at for the misfit yokai class came to a close just a little bit more disciplined.

 Two weeks.
 That was all the time they had.